PopovMP/dbil/README.md

 const invoiceDb = getDb("path_to_db/invoice.json", "invoice");
 ```

-Yuo can access the DB from another modules by filename or by tag
+You can access the DB from another module by filename or by tag
 ```javascript
 // Use DB
 const invoiceDb = getDb("invoice");
 ```

-* `filename` (optional) - path to the file where the data is persisted.
-If left
+* `filename` - (optional) path to the file where the data is persisted.
-  blank, the datastore is automatically considered in-memory only.
+ If left blank, the datastore is automatically considered in-memory only.
  The file must exist at startup.
-* `tag` (option) - if given, it allows access the DB from other node modules.
+* `tag` - (option) if given, it allows accessing the DB from other node modules.

 ### Persistence